 She argues that biological parents are never assessed for their suitability to bring up a child—no matter how troubled, inept or hopeless they are, they can bring children into the world without restraint.
 This argument is unrealistic and unconvincing.
 While it would be desirable that anyone who parents a child is properly prepared to do so, it simply isn’t feasible, bar the unlikely possibility of forcing parents to take compulsory parenting courses.

-The MCFD and the six BC licensed adoption agencies supervising local infant and international adoptions are guardians of these children and, like any parent, must do their best for them.
+MCFD and the licensed adoption agencies supervising local infant and international adoptions in BC are guardians of these children and, like any parent, must do their best for them.
 If that means carefully vetting prospective parents, then so be it.

 When social workers or governments make mistakes and a child is killed or severely injured at the hands of their parents, they are vilified for not being vigilant enough.